icsd13152/Sentiment_Analysis_Covid19/README.md

 ## Source Code

 You can find the source code that is used for this project under the Covid19sentimentAnalysis/ directory.
+Classifier.py file contains the source code of preprocessing/processing/feature Engineering and selection/training/validation and testing on unseen Data.

 ## Dash application